Edward Ashmore (British Army officer)

+Early life

+Ashmore was born on 20 February 1872 at the family home which was located near Hyde Park, London to Marion (nee Bailey) and Fitzroy Paley Ashmore.
+His father was a barrister who died in 1883 while Ashmore was still a child.
+Ashmore was the eldest child, with a brother and two sisters.

+Ashmore was educated at Eton College.
+At some point he acquired the nickname “Splash”.

+Career

 Early career

 Following graduation from Royal Military Academy, Woolwich, Ashmore was commissioned into the Royal Regiment of Artillery as a second lieutenant on 24 July 1891, and promoted to lieutenant on 24 July 1894.
 He was posted to 'Q' Battery Royal Horse Artillery and served during the Second Boer War in South Africa.
 Promoted to captain on augmentation of the regiment on 13 February 1900, he was severely wounded at Sanna's Post during the relief of Kimberley on 31 March 1900.

-In 1904, Ashmore served as adjutant for the Royal Horse Artillery and attended Staff College, Camberley in January 1906.
+In 1904, Ashmore served as an adjutant in the Royal Horse Artillery and attended Staff College, Camberley, in January 1906.
 Appointed as a staff officer on the Army General Staff.
 He was promoted to major in April 1909 and was returned to the establishment of the Royal Artillery.
 He served as a General Staff Officer 3rd Grade (GSO3) on the General Staff (War Office) and later as a 2nd Grade (GSO2).

+While at the War Office became interested in aviation and at the age of 40 learnt to fly at Brooklands, gaining Royal Aero Club certificate no. 281 in 1912.

 In September 1913, Ashmore was appointed Assistant Military Secretary to the Inspector-General of the Overseas Forces and General Officer Commanding-in-Chief Mediterranean Command.

-In January 1914, he transferred to the special reserve of the Royal Flying Corps (RFC) and trained as a pilot.
+On 22 January 1913, he was appointed to the reserve of the Royal Flying Corps (RFC).

 World War I

-By November 1914 he was commander of 1st Wing RFC with the rank of lieutenant colonel.
-The following month he was appointed Officer Commanding Administration Wing RFC.
-Promoted to brigadier general in January 1916, he took command of the I Brigade RFC.
-The following April he took up command of the newly established IV Brigade.
-He remained attached to RFC Headquarters unit until August 1917 carrying various ranks including brevet colonel, acting major general, colonel and major general.
-In August 1917 Ashmore was appointed Commander of the London Air Defence Area.
+On 18 November 1914 he was appointed Officer Commanding Administration Wing, RFC, and on 10 May 1915 as commander of 1st Wing RFC with the rank of lieutenant colonel.
+Promoted to brigadier general in January 1916, he took command of the I Brigade, RFC, transferring to the newly established IV Brigade on 1 April..

-When the Royal Flying Corps amalgamated with the Royal Naval Air Service to form the Royal Air Force (RAF) in April 1918, Ashmore still held the rank of major general.
-On 19 April 1918 he was re-graded to air vice marshal until he resigned his RAF commission on 1 December 1919.
+On 20 December 1916, still as a Temporary Brigadier-General, Ashmore was appointed Commander, Royal Artillery, of 29th Division.
+He commanded 29th Divisional Artillery during the fighting on the Somme in January and February 1917, for which he was Mention in Despatches.
+He had been promoted to brevet Colonel from 1 January.
+He continued in command of 29th DA during the Battle of Arras in April and May.